ericjbowman/QwertyGurdy/README.md

 # Qwerty Gurdy

-Qwerty Gurdy is a web application that allows the user to choose from several producers (Oliver, Pascaal, Torres/Rengifo, and Tennyson), play 3 of their loops, and play their samples with a computer keyboard.
+Qwerty Gurdy is a web application that allows the user to choose from several producers (Mr. Bill, Oliver, Pascaal, Torres/Rengifo, and Tennyson), play 3 of their loops, and play their samples with a computer keyboard.
 Users can manipulate the volume/speed of loops, and manipulate the volume, pitch, reverb, and filter of samples.
 Users can upload loops from their device